gitter-badger/smartdocs/source/index.rst

 SmartCash Homestead Documentation
 ===============================================================================

-..  image:: img/ethereum-homestead-documentation-logo.png
+..  image:: img/smartcash-homestead-documentation-logo.png
-..   :height: 500px
+..   :height: 197px
-..   :width: 394 px
+..   :width: 350 px
    :scale: 50 %
-   :alt: ethereum-logo
+   :alt: smartcash-logo
    :align: center

-This documentation is the result of an ongoing collaborative effort by volunteers from the Ethereum :ref:`community`.
+This documentation is the result of an ongoing collaborative effort by volunteers from the SmartCash :ref:`community`.
 Although it has not been authorized by the :ref:`foundation`, we hope you will find it useful.
 We welcome new :ref:`contributors`.